greetclammy/adapt-to-current-view/README.md

 1. Download `adapt-to-current-view.zip` in the `Assets` of a [latest release](https://github.com/greetclammy/adapt-to-current-view/releases).
 2. Unzip the folder and place it in the `.obsidian/plugins` folder (hidden on most OSes) at the root of your vault.
-3. Reload plugins or app.
+3. Reload plugins or Obsidian.
-4. Enable _Adapt to Current View_ in `Settings > Community plugins > Installed plugins`.
+4. Enable _Adapt to Current View_ in Settings > Community plugins > Installed plugins.

 ## ⭐️ Support